iwatkot/maps4fs/README.md

 ## How-To-Run

-### Option 1: StreamLit
+### Option 1: Public version
 🟢 Recommended for all users.
 🛠️ Don't need to install anything.
-🗺️ Supported map sizes: 2x2, 4x4 km.
+🗺️ Supported map sizes: 2x2, 4x4, 8x8 km.
-⚙️ Advanced settings: disabled.
+⚙️ Advanced settings: enabled.
-🖼️ Texture dissolving: disabled.
+🖼️ Texture dissolving: enabled.
-Using the [StreamLit](https://maps4fs.streamlit.app) version of the tool is the easiest way to generate a map template.
+Using the public version on [maps4fs.xyz](https://maps4fs.xyz) is the easiest way to generate a map template.
 Just open the link and follow the instructions.
 Note: due to CPU and RAM limitations of the hosting, the generation may take some time.
 If you need faster processing, use the [Docker version](#option-2-docker-version).<br>

 Using it is easy and doesn't require any guides.
 Enjoy!